Lotes/keynote-archives/README.md

 1. `unzip`: opens an `Uint8Array` as Zip file and returns multiple file entries, until `EOF`.
 2. `dechunk`: opens an `Uint8Array` as IWA file and returns multiple [Snappy](https://www.npmjs.com/package/snappy)-compressed chunks as `Uint8Array`, until `EOF`.
 3. `uncompress`: opens an `Uint8Array` as Snappy chunk and returns uncompressed data as `Uint8Array`.
-4. `splitObjects`: opens an Uint8 array as IWA file chunk and returns multiple Protobuf-decoded IWA (JSON) objects, until `EOF` or error.
+4. `splitObjectsAs`: opens an Uint8 array as IWA file chunk and returns multiple Protobuf-decoded IWA (JSON) objects, until `EOF` or error.
 5. `decode`: (everything at once) opens an Uint8 array as Zip file and returns multiple `ArchiveEntry`s containing either a file or a list of IWA chunks with multiple IWA objects associated with an IWA file.
+6. `analyzeChunkFor`: analyzes an `Uint8Array` IWA chunk for `ArchiveInfo` segments and returns archive infos and gaps for further analysis.

 You will also get access to all archives types: